fastforwardlabs/blog/README.md

 # Adding a newsletter

 We use the blog to generate the newsetter (which is sent through Cloudera marketing ops).
 Newsletters go here: https://github.com/fastforwardlabs/blog/tree/master/content/newsletters and the html version can be found at URLs like https://blog.fastforwardlabs.com/newsletters/2020-06.html.
 You also need to inline the CSS (usually we use a Mailchimp tool, maybe someday we'll clean up this process more).

+# General info (for debugging)

+The main part of the blog is run using Hugo, so the Hugo docs should have most relevant info.
+Node runs the image upload server (which I (Grant) added to try and make it easier to make posts).
+The node server files are in the `s` directory, it's a relatively bare-bones node/express app. `npm` is set to run both hugo and the node server through the `package.json` `dev` setting.
+If you ever want to run hugo only (like if the node part breaks for some reason) you can just use `hugo server`.

+The blog is hosted through Github Pages and built using Hugo through Github Actions.
+Check the "Actions" tab on this repo and read up on Github actions for more info.
+It's a pretty default 'build Hugo on push' script.